radiolab81/smisdr/gateware/DUC/README.md

 ## 1. System Architecture & Core Concept

 The DUC serves as the bridge between the high-throughput, host-side DMA transfer domain and the strictly real-time, high-frequency DAC sampling domain.
 It processes baseband sample rates ($f_s$) of **250 ksps, 500 ksps, or 1.25 Msps** and upsamples the signal through a hybrid cascaded filter pipeline to a uniform intermediate frequency/sampling rate of **50 Msps**.
+Higher clock frequencies—such as those achieved by configuring PLLs within the synthesis tools—can be set without difficulty, and the signal processing within this chain adapts seamlessly to them.
+Likewise, additional I/Q bandwidths can be easily integrated.
+In our test setup, this enables interference-free operation for DATV via QO-100 or for DAB+.

 ### Functional Block Diagram & Data Flow